etefera/kpt/docs/README.md

-## Tools
+## Overview

-- The **pkg** command group contains subcommands which read remote upstream git repositories, and write local directories.
-They are focused on providing porcelain on top of workflows which would otherwise require wrapping git to pull clone subdirectories and perform updates by merging resources rather than files.
+- The [**pkg**](reference/pkg) command group contains subcommands which read remote upstream git repositories and write to local directories.
+They perform updates by merging resources rather than files and are focused on replacing workflows which wrap git commands.
-- The **cfg** command group contains subcommands which read and write local YAML files.
+- The [**cfg**](reference/cfg) command group contains subcommands which read and write local YAML files.
 They are focused on providing porcelain on top of workflows which would otherwise require viewing and editing YAML directly.
-Many cfg subcommands may also read from STDIN, allowing them to be paired with other tools such as kubectl get.
+Many cfg subcommands may also read from STDIN, allowing them to be paired with other commands such as `kubectl get`.
-Display and modify configuration files without ever dropping into an editor.
+They allow users to display and modify configuration files without ever dropping into an editor.
 ```sh
 # Print a package using tree based structure.
 $ kpt cfg tree helloworld --name --image --replicas